Petersoj/CompactRISC16/README.md

 - Isabella Gilman
 - Nate Hansen

+## How This Repository is Organized
+- `.formatter/verilog/` contains the Verilog source code formatter.
+More info on it [here](https://github.com/Petersoj/CompactRISC16#verilog-source-formatting).
+- `assembler/` contains the source code for our custom assembler written in Java.
+More info on it [here](https://github.com/Petersoj/CompactRISC16#verilog-source-formatting).
+- `docs/` contains the following: LaTeX source files and compiled PDFs of our lab reports for this class, various datasheets and documentation (including our custom CR16 ISA), and class handout of a CR16 block diagram guideline.
+- `resources/bram_init/` contains block RAM (BRAM) initialization files encoded in UTF-8 hexadecimal characters.
+- `resources/pin_assignments/` contains exported CSVs of pin assignments for the various Verilog top modules in this repository.
+- `src/asm/` contains assembly source code files written in accordance with our custom ISA which can then be assembled with our custom assembler.
+- `src/v/rtl` contains the Verilog and SystemVerilog RTL code for our custom CR16 processor.
+Note that it contains various top-level modules that were used to test certain RTL modules during our development process.
+The main `cr16.sv` module source code is located [here](src/v/rtl/cr16/cr16.sv).
+- `src/v/tb` contains the Verilog and SystemVerilog testbench code for testing the various CR16 processor modules.

 ## Assembler
 To compile an assembly code file in accordance with the [`CR16 ISA`](docs/Datasheets/CR16%20ISA/CR16%20ISA.pdf), run the `assembler/assembler` shell script with the given arguments as outlined below.
 Some example programs are given in [`src/asm`](src/asm).
 A good example showing the capabilities of the ISA and the assembler is shown in [`src/asm/test_all/all.asm`](src/asm/test_all/all.asm).
 Note that the Java Runtime Environment is required to run the assembler and must be of version `11` or greater.
 Also note that you may need to make the script executable via: `chmod 755 assembler/assembler`.
 ```